Holy Land Travel Orientation

 From the Hotels

-We will meet in the hotel lobby of the main hotel each day at 7:30am.
-Then, we will leave the hotel lobby promptly at 7:45am to board the tour bus.
+We will meet in the main hotel lobby each day at 7:30 a.m.
+Then, we will leave the lobby promptly at 7:45 a.m. to board the tour bus.
 Unfortunately, we will not be able to search for late people, so it will be each person's responsibility to be on time.
-We have a schedule, and the bus will have to leave promptly at the times indicated.
+We have a schedule, and the bus will have to leave promptly at the indicated times.
 Thank you for your understanding.

 Return Time to Hotels

-Our goal is to return to the hotel we're staying at each day by 5:00pm.
-This will give you plenty of free time to do what you'd like in the evenings.
+Our goal is to return to the hotel we're staying at each day by 5:00 p.m.
+This will give you plenty of free time in the evenings to do what you'd like.

 We Will Be Treating You As Responsible Adults

-It will be the responsibility of each person to be on time and ready to leave the hotels each morning and the sites we visit.
+Everyone will be responsible for being on time and ready to leave the hotels and sites we visit.
 We won't be able to search for you to make sure you're on the bus or ready to go at departure times.
-Again, we have a schedule, and the bus will have to leave promptly at the times indicated.
+Again, we have a schedule, and the bus will have to leave promptly at the indicated times.
 Thanks again for your understanding.

 If You Miss the Tour Bus